MatthewSabia1/SubPirate/memory-bank/activeContext.md

   5. Stealth Techniques
 - Focus on plausible deniability and avoiding mod scrutiny
 - Improved prompt structure for better strategic analysis
+- Fixed Supabase 406 errors by changing `.select()` calls to use `*` and replacing `.single()` with `.maybeSingle()`
+- Resolved Stripe Checkout 400 errors by removing undefined parameters and enhancing customer metadata
+- Improved error handling with try/catch blocks throughout the subscription flow
+- Enhanced logging for subscription-related operations
+- Updated webhook handler to properly associate subscriptions with users
+- Implemented proper user ID storage in Stripe customer metadata
+- Modified API endpoints to work with Vite instead of Next.js
+- Changed environment variable access from `process.env` to `import.meta.env` for Vite compatibility

+### Stripe Integration Fixes
+- Fixed several critical issues with Stripe integration:
+  1. Resolved foreign key constraint errors in the database schema
+  2. Fixed sync-products.js script to use ES modules syntax instead of CommonJS
+  3. Updated SQL script to remove references to non-existent columns
+  4. Created comprehensive Quick Fix Guide for Stripe integration issues
+  5. Fixed issue with query approach for finding missing prices in subscriptions
+  6. Updated environment variable references to use VITE_ prefix
+  7. Enhanced error handling in synchronization script
+  8. Improved database fixes to ensure proper product and price relationships
+  9. Fixed Stripe Customer Portal configuration
+  10. Documented common Stripe integration issues and solutions
+  11. Created comprehensive Stripe database cleanup script to remove test products/prices
+  12. Added detailed documentation on managing Stripe products and prices in the database
+  13. Fixed orphaned prices and products in the database

+### Stripe Database Cleanup (Completed)
+- Successfully executed the Stripe database cleanup process:
+  1. Created and executed comprehensive cleanup script (`docs/stripe-db-cleanup.sql`)
+  2. Reduced database from 56 products to 8 essential products (4 tier products + 4 legacy products)
+  3. Reduced from 47 prices to 5 essential prices (4 tier prices + 1 referenced price)
+  4. Updated orphaned prices to have valid product references
+  5. Ensured all products have proper descriptions and are marked as active
+  6. Created detailed documentation in `docs/stripe-db-cleanup-guide.md`
+  7. Enhanced sync script to prevent future database clutter with test products
+  8. Added filtering logic in sync script to identify and exclude test products/prices
+  9. Added official product and price ID tracking in the sync script
+  10. Verified subscription pricing is working correctly after cleanup

+### Stripe Test Mode Configuration Updates
+- Modified Stripe client to always use test API keys during development
+- Added `useTestMode = true` configuration option in client.ts
+- Enhanced webhook server to force test mode
+- Updated webhook signature verification with better error handling
+- Added detailed logging for webhook events and payload handling
+- Added test mode visual indicator in Pricing UI
+- Added fallback price IDs for each plan to ensure consistent checkout flow
+- Created specific environment variables for test mode in .env
+- Enhanced error logging in Stripe client for better debugging
+- Modified package.json scripts to use test mode environment variables

 ### Data Structure Updates
 ```typescript